 Saint-Martin-de-Ré is located 25 kilometers (15 miles) from La Rochelle in the Department of Charente-Maritime (France) in the northern part of Ré Island.
 The town is surrounded by more than 14 kilometers (9 miles) of fortifications drawn by the architect Vauban.
 They are registered as World Heritage Sites by UNESCO since 2008.

 Autumn at Stenay

-While I was processing this image, I couldn't help thinking of the film "The day after tomorrow" by Rolan Emmerich.
-Honestly, at the moment of taking the photo, wind was so freezing, I had issues with the camera.
+While I was processing this image, I couldn't help thinking of the film "The day after tomorrow" by Roland Emmerich.
+Honestly, at the moment of taking the photo, the wind was so freezing, I had issues with the camera.

 Close to my home, there is a tiny chapel.
 I never paid any attention to it until one day.
 It was early morning and the fields still slept under the last layers of mist while the sky swept by cirrus created an atmosphere somewhat unreal.

-The city of stoves, as mentioned by its name, the city of copper, the city of bells as well, Villedieu-les Poêles has its history that goes back till the 12th century.
+The city of stoves, as mentioned by its name, the city of copper, the city of bells as well, Villedieu-les-Poêles has its history that goes back until the 12th century.
 At that time, the city was administered by the military order, the current Order of Malta, to protect religion.
 The inhabitants did not pay taxes!
 A priori, the dream already came true at that time!
 But a little birdie told me that to get this privilege, people had to prove their credentials or were a part of a crusade.
-Villedieu-les-Poêles - Jerusalem on foot was the world's end ...
-Located in Normandy, department of Manche, the city was spared by the bombings during Normandy landings.
+Villedieu-les-Poêles - Jerusalem on foot was the world's end...
+Located in Normandy, Department of Manche, the city was spared by the bombings during Normandy landings.
 The Beer Museum, the Cornille-Havard foundry are the main centers of interest.
 In 2013, the foundry made eight new bells for Notre-Dame de Paris.
-The biggest weighs 4 tons.
-Currently, there are still 5 bell foundries operating in France.
+The biggest weighs four tons.
+Currently, there are still five bell foundries operating in France.